Via Athena it is possible to use a large number of applications without having to install them yourself.

 Printing from an Athena application

-From an application on Athena, you can send print jobs to the default printer on your local PC and to the "PDFCreator", a virtual printer that saves files as PDF.
+From an application on Athena, you can send print jobs to the default printer on your local PC.

 If you wish to use another printer, you need to close all your Athena applications and then set up the appropriate printer as the default printer on your PC.
 Next, restart the application on Athena and print.